emacsmirror/gptel-aibo/README.md

 **gptel-aibo** is an AI writing assistant system built on top of **gptel**.
 It helps users create and manage content in Emacs, including code, documentation, and even novels.
-Essentially, it sends the content (or a portion of it) that you're currently working on as you talk to the LLM, Once a response is received, you can apply it using the command `gptai-apply-last-suggestions` (bound to `C-c !`).
+It automatically sends the content (or a portion of it) that you're currently working on as you talk to the LLM, allowing you to refer to "this function", "this class", "this file", etc. Once a response is received, you can apply it using the command `gptai-apply-last-suggestions` (bound to `C-c !`).